Telling AI Your Bug Hypothesis Before Asking for the Fix

 End-of-lesson check

-What is the core idea behind "Telling AI Your Bug Hypothesis Before Asking for the Fix"?
+What is the main idea of "Telling AI Your Bug Hypothesis Before Asking for the Fix"?

 Sharing what you *think* is broken — not just the symptom — gets you sharper answers from Claude or ChatGPT.

-Which term best describes a foundational idea in "Telling AI Your Bug Hypothesis Before Asking for the Fix"?
+Which concept is most central to "Telling AI Your Bug Hypothesis Before Asking for the Fix"?

 debugging